bitovi/eslint-plugin/README.md

 ## Angular Team's Utilities

-This allows for visualizing the red quigly lines involved for eslint errors.
+This allows for visualizing the red squiggly lines involved for eslint errors.
 We do this by taking advantage of `convertAnnotatedSourceToFailureCase` exported by `@angular-eslint/utils`.

 // TODO: link to documentation on `convertAnnotatedSourceToFailureCase`
 // TODO: document how to properly link up to eslintrc